 By Matty Wasserman and Daisy Roberts

-BROOKLINE — Coming off their most disappointing series of the season against UNCW last weekend, Northeastern coach Mike Glavine spent the week stressing to his team “a sense of urgency.”
+BROOKLINE — Coming off their most disappointing series of the season against UNCW, Northeastern coach Mike Glavine told his team this week that he expected a “renewed sense of urgency.”

-With a thorough effort across the lineup, the Huskies responded.
+With a thorough, fundamentally-sound effort across the lineup all weekend long, the Huskies responded.

 “It was a great, great weekend,” Glavine said.
 “You get the sweep, number one, that’s something we wanted to do, taking care of business at home.
 And then you mix in some personal accolades…just a lot of great things.”